orbitalquark/textadept/doc/08_Preferences.md

     textadept.editing.TYPEOVER_CHARS = false
     textadept.editing.STRIP_TRAILING_SPACES = false

+To always hide the tab bar:

+    ui.tabs = false

 Now suppose you want to load all of Textadept's default modules except for the menu.
 You cannot do this after-the-fact from *~/.textadept/init.lua*.
 Instead you need Textadept to load your own module rather than the default one.
 Copy the